 Perfect preparation for the challenges and opportunities of hospitality

-Course Directory by Specialty
+Hotel Administration Course List by Specialty

 From accounting to food and beverage management to strategy, the Nolan School offers hospitality courses to provide you with foundational knowledge and skills to prepare you for your hospitality career.
 Browse individual course descriptions or courses by specialty below.